-- (1) The percentages assume that all outstanding class D units and special units will be converted into common units and excludes the class C units and the class E units. - (2) This chart does not reflect the limited partnership interests represented by class C units of which there are 1,000,000 class C units held by former owners of our general partner who owned such interest in our general partner prior to August 10, 2000, or the 4,426,916 class E units owned by our subsidiary Heritage Holdings, Inc. - (3) La Grange Acquisition, L.P. conducts its operations under the name Energy Transfer Company. - (4) All of the class D units and special units are owned by La Grange Energy, L.P.
+- (1) The percentages assume that all outstanding class D units and special units will be converted into common units and excludes the class C units and the class E units. - (2) This chart does not reflect the limited partnership interests represented by 1,000,000 class C units held by former owners of our previous general partner or the 4,426,916 class E units owned by our subsidiary, Heritage Holdings, Inc. - (3) La Grange Acquisition, L.P. conducts its operations under the name Energy Transfer Company. - (4) All of the class D units and special units are owned by La Grange Energy, L.P.

-OWNERSHIP STRUCTURE CHART AFTER CONVERSION OF CLASS D UNITS AND CONVERSION OF SPECIAL UNITS
+OWNERSHIP STRUCTURE CHART

+AFTER CONVERSION OF CLASS D UNITS AND CONVERSION OF SPECIAL UNITS

-- (1) After the time the special units qualify to convert to common units. - (2) The percentages assume that all outstanding class D units and special units will be converted into common units and exclude the class C units and the class E units. - (3) This chart does not reflect the limited partnership interests represented by class C units of which there are 1,000,000 class C units held by former owners of our general partner who owned such interest in our general partner prior to August 10, 2000, or the 4,426,916 class E units owned by our subsidiary Heritage Holdings, Inc. - (4) La Grange Acquisition, L.P. conducts its operations under the name Energy Transfer Company.
+- (1) Assumes that the Bossier Pipeline has become commercially operational and the special units have converted to common units. - (2) The percentages assume that all outstanding class D units and special units will be converted into common units and excludes the class C units and the class E units. - (3) This chart does not reflect the limited partnership interests represented by 1,000,000 class C units held by former owners of our previous general partner, or the 4,426,916 class E units owned by our subsidiary, Heritage Holdings, Inc. - (4) La Grange Acquisition, L.P. conducts its operations under the name Energy Transfer Company.